Welcome to our literacy & dyslexia center for tutoring and reading intervention.

 Our approach is grounded in the science of reading.

-At Reading Reach Literacy Center, our tutoring is grounded in a Structured Literacy approach—an evidence-based method of teaching reading and spelling that is especially effective for students who struggle with literacy, including those with dyslexia.
+Reading Reach Literacy Center's literacy instruction is grounded in Structured Literacy—an evidence-based approach of teaching reading and spelling that is especially effective for students who struggle with literacy, including those with dyslexia.

 Structured Literacy provides explicit, systematic, and cumulative instruction.
 Rather than expecting students to “pick up” reading skills naturally, our instructors directly teach the foundational building blocks of literacy, helping students understand how written language works.